 A police officer conducting a field sobriety test with a driver.
 Often, FSTs do not accurately measure a person’s drunkenness, and your DUI lawyer in Huntington Beach can prove that.

-What Should You Do if You’re Pulled Over for DUI?
+What to Do if You Are Pulled Over for DUI in Huntington Beach

 If you get pulled over for a DUI, the best piece of advice is to avoid any behavior that could put you further in jeopardy during the stop.
 Here are seven things you should do right away: